anusha-66/EOG.2.0/README.md

-Note: Work In Progress : (Working with rlatively new technologies, so figuring it out (Had less time to completely submit the result and didnt work on GraphQL and urQL before, they are sort of interesting :) )

-I was given this assignment last night, and was able to do the dropdown implementation from getMetrics graphQL schema Was stcuk at looking for ways to incorporate multiple Queries in one file using urQL However, was able to successfully translate all schema into Queries:
+Note: Work In Progress : (Working with rlatively new technologies) However, was able to successfully translate all schema into Queries:

 Get Metrics: